teapartydev/teapartydev-blog/content/index.md

 ---

-Thank you for visiting the Home of My Second Brain.
+Thank you for visiting the Home of Drift Dev.
 Let’s embark on this journey of knowledge and discovery together.